mgrider/SKHexGrid/README.md

 * Allow the user to save their hex grid (possibly including current states)
 * Allow the user to export the current grid
   - as PDF, specifying the size of each cell
-* Add some way to visualize/change to drawing the lines between the cells center point
+* Add option to draw lines between the center points of adjacent cells
-  - this could be another border type

 ### Some ideas more suitable for the main hex-grid project